Businessowners Policy (BOP) for Small Businesses

 With over 65 years of experience insuring local businesses in Southeastern Massachusetts, Morse, of course, knows exactly what types of insurance coverages a small to medium size business (SMB) needs to consider to remain successful.

-A cost-effective and comprehensive policy for most SMB owners is by far and away a business owners policy, also known as a BOP.
-And that’s because it was specifically designed to protect small and mid-sized businesses from today’s most common risks, including fire, burglary, liability, and business interruption losses.
+A cost-effective and comprehensive policy for most small business owners is by far and away a businessowners policy, also known as a BOP.
+And that’s because it was specifically designed to protect small and mid-sized businesses from today’s most common risks, including fire, equipment theft, liability, and business interruption losses.

 What does a BOP policy cover?